 Editor’s note: The views expressed in this column are her own and not her employer’s.

-A lawyer in Washington, DC, Perryman lives with her husband and four-year-old son.
+A lawyer in Washington, DC, Perryman lives with her husband and five-year-old son.
 She presently serves as general counsel and chief legal officer of the American College of Obstetricians and Gynecologists, the nation’s leading organization of physicians dedicated to serving women and is also an instructor in American University’s Women’s, Gender, and Sexuality Studies Program.
-The views expressed in this column are her own and not her employer’s.
-She is a member of the GFM advisory council for news and opinion.
+The views expressed in this column are her own and not her employers’.
+She is a member of the Good Faith Media strategic advisory board for news and opinion.